oschanger/AppleTrace/README.md

 (2) Dynamic library hooking all objc_msgSend.

 	Hooking all objc_msgSend methods (based on HookZz).
-This only support arm64 under debugger (like lldb)
+This only support arm64 under debugger ( lldb).

 	Sample app is `sample/TraceAllMsgDemo`.